 |

-After the fenders were fully welded, they were again taken off the car, then hammered and dollied to iron out most of the kinks and dents, using red primer as a guide coat to easily find the high and low spots.
+After the fenders were fully welded, they were again taken off the car, then some hammer and dolly work was done to them to smooth out most of the kinks and dents.

-The screws that hold the fenders to the body got slip rolled braces made from 3/4"x1/8" flat bar to keep the inner lip of the fender tight against the body.
+The sheet metal screws that so far had held the fenders to the body were discarded and they were mounted with bolts and slip rolled braces made from 3/4"x1/8" flat bar to keep the inner lips tight against the body.

 |